-A key factor that Bob was looking to improve with any future instalment was image quality.
+A key factor that Bob was looking to improve with any future installment was image quality.
 To support investigations, it was essential to capture details that could help local law enforcement follow up on incidents.

 “DVRs were failing and the quality of the systems was terrible.
 The images were not usable, because you could not tell the difference between a person or a pet.
 If you saw a vehicle, you could not tell the make or model.
-You might know the colour, but nothing else.”
+You might know the color, but nothing else.”

 On top of poor image quality, when footage needed to be shared it could not be retrieved.